iesahin/xvc/README.md

 ## ⚠️ Disclaimer

 This software is fresh and ambitious.
-Although I use it and test it close to real world conditions, it didn't go under test of time yet. **Xvc can eat your files and spit them to eternal void!**
+Although I use it and test it close to real world conditions, it didn't go under test of time. **Xvc can eat your files and spit them to eternal void!**